 Think like a structural engineer.

 Yep, that’s right, we’re borrowing thoughts from the civil engineering field.
-In buildings, bridges, dams and many other civil engineering structures, reinforced concrete is a composite material, and how it is analyzed and designed can teach us a lot about how to design 3D printed composites.
+In buildings, bridges, dams, and many other civil engineering structures, reinforced concrete is a composite material, and how it is analyzed and designed can teach us a lot about how to design 3D printed composites.
 Of course, like concrete, these methods are estimations, and rigorous study of factors of safety is needed, but by applying these principles and testing, the industry and its usage of these tools can be pushed forward.

 This is part 1 in a series of articles in which we start with designing a structural member that resists in tension as it is the simplest.
 However, some brief ideas need to be clarified for anyone unfamiliar.
 In a composite, there is a base material of plastic.
 The Onyx material is the default for Markforged 3D Printers, so that is what will be used here.
 Then, there is fiber that is inserted in the base material to reinforce its tensile strength.
 This is carbon fiber, or Kevlar, or other Markforged materials.
 The image below shows what this is like.
 It shows a cut away of the base plastic matrix from the reinforcing fiber.

-Now that we understand what a composite part is, let’s get to analyzing a simple part that has a square cross-section, carries a load in tension and has the reinforcing fiber running vertically throughout in the direction of the loading.
+Now that we understand what a composite part is, let’s get to analyzing a simple part that has a square cross-section, carries a load in tension, and has the reinforcing fiber running vertically throughout in the direction of the loading.
 This could be for hanging a piece of equipment, and the design check is to make sure this won’t fail, fall from the ceiling and destroy that piece of equipment.
 Below is a model of the part that will be analyzed in example cases.

-This part gets bolted to the ceiling through holes in the flange then bolted to the part it holds below.
-Assume for now, the flange that the bolt goes through has adequate strength, as does the mounting hole on the bottom.
+This part gets bolted to the ceiling through holes in the flange and then bolted to the part it holds below.
+Assume, for now, that the flange that the bolt goes through has adequate strength, as does the mounting hole on the bottom.
 The first thing to note is the possible failure modes.
 You have a tensile failure mode, where we assume everything snaps at once.
 There is also a delamination failure mode, where the interface of the base material and reinforcing fiber breaks apart and as a result, no longer carries the load as a composite, significantly reducing the strength.
 We’ll look at each of these cases separately.

 Tensile Failure Mode Analysis